-If the Fund's Treasury Income, Money Market Income and T-Bill ETF Income were to exceed the Fund's fees and expenses, the aggregate return on an investment in the Fund would be expected to outperform the Index and underperform the DBIQ-OY SI TRTM.
-The only difference between (i) the Index (the "Excess Return Index") and (ii) the DBIQ-OY SI TRTM (the "Total Return Index") is that the Excess Return Index does not include interest income from fixed income securities while the Total Return Index does include such a component.
+If the Fund's Treasury Income, Money Market Income and T-Bill ETF Income were to exceed the Fund's fees and expenses, the aggregate return on an investment in the Fund would be expected to outperform the Index and underperform the DBIQ-OY Gold TR^{TM} .
+The only difference between (i) the Index (the "Excess Return Index") and (ii) the DBIQ-OY Gold TR^{TM} (the "Total Return Index") is that the Excess Return Index does not include interest income from fixed income securities while the Total Return Index does include such a component.
 Thus, the difference between the Excess Return Index and the Total Return Index is attributable entirely to the interest income attributable to the fixed income securities reflected in the Total Return Index.
 The Total Return Index does not actually hold any fixed income securities.
 If the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, exceeds the Fund's fees and expenses, then the amount of such excess is expected to be distributed periodically.
 The market price of the Shares is expected to closely track the Excess Return Index.
 The aggregate return on an investment in the Fund over any period is the sum of the capital appreciation or depreciation of the Shares over the period, plus the amount of any distributions during the period.

-Consequently, the Fund's aggregate return is expected to outperform the Excess Return Index by the amount of the excess, if any, of the Fund's Treasury Income, Money Market Income over its fees and expenses.
-As a result of the Fund's fees and expenses, however, the aggregate return on the Fund is expected to underperform the Total Return Index.
+Consequently, the Fund's aggregate return is expected to outperform the Excess Return Index by the amount of the excess, if any, of the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, of the Fund's fees and expenses, hen aggregate return on the Fund is expected to underperform the Total Return Index.
+If the Fund's fees and expenses, hence, the aggregate return on the Fund is expected to underperform the Total Return Index.
 If the Fund's fees and expenses were to exceed the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, the aggregate return on an investment in the Fund is expected to underperform the Excess Return Index.